mapeditor/tiled/docs/reference/scripting.rst

 Any file that exists will be evaluated.

-When a startup script is changed, the script engine is reinstantiated and the scripts are reloaded.
-This makes it quick to iterate on a script until it works at intended.
+As with extensions, the script engine is reinstantiated and the scripts are reloaded when the startup script is changed.

+.. _script-console:

 Console View
 ^^^^^^^^^^^^